Kurt E. Christiansen, FAICP

 Ben Hitchings is the director of Planning and Development Services for the town of Chapel Hill, North Carolina.
 As the Chapter Presidents Council representative, Hitchings will be responsible for representing APA's 47 local chapter needs to the Board of Directors.
 He is a certified planner and received his master's degree from University of North Carolina at Chapel Hill and a bachelor's degree from Amherst College.
 An active association member, Hitchings is the past president of the APA North Carolina Chapter, co-chaired the Student and New Member Task Force, and was vice chair of the Chapter Presidents Council.

-Divisions Council Chair and Board Director
+Director, Divisions Council Chair

 David Fields, AICP